alk-language/k-semantics/bin/README.md

 ```

 By default, `alk` displays the program state.
-The tool also allows us to send an initial state for a programdirectly in the command line.
+The tool also allows us to send an initial state for a program directly in the command line.
 For instance, let's modify our `gcd.alk` program like this:

 ```
 // Find the greatest common divisor of two numbers